Pekka Sassi

 Pekka Sassi (born 1969) is a Finnish media artist whose works include dozens of experimental sound and video pieces, short films, installations and music.

-Sassi studied in the Department of Time and Space-based Art at the Academy of Fine Arts, Helsinki, receiving a master's degree in 2000.
+Pekka Sassi studied in the Department of Time and Space-based Art at the Academy of Fine Arts, Helsinki, receiving a master's degree in 2000.
 He has additionally studied at the Slade School of Fine Art in London.
 He lives and works in Helsinki, Finland, and is married to the Finnish visual artist Elena Näsänen.

-In 1995 Sassi received the Ducat Prize, the oldest art award in Finland, presented annually by the Finnish Art Society to a young artist in recognition of special merit.
+In 1995 Pekka Sassi received the Ducat Prize, the oldest art award in Finland, presented annually by the Finnish Art Society to a young artist in recognition of special merit.
 At the Tampere film festival of 2000 he was awarded as the most promising young artist of the year.
 In 2006 he received the AVEK award, the most significant recognition for media art in Finland.
 In 2010 at the 23rd European Media Art Festival in Osnabrück, Germany, he received the EMAF Award for a trend-setting work in media art for the experimental film "The Suburb Within."
 The jury found the piece "refreshingly minimalistic, but with an extraordinary sense of humor".
 "The Suburb Within" (2009) was seen to stand out from the usual flood of images while not leaving out "classic narration or a well-structured setup."

 In 2020 Pekka Sassi was awarded the Maire Gullichsen Prize for contemporary art.
 The Prize Committee said in its statement:"Sassi is a versatile artist, who has been making art in an avant-garde spirit for twenty years.
 Experimental moving images and sound form the core of his art.
 Sassi has an ability to condense his observations into unadorned fragments that contain multifaceted layers which hint at different meanings and times."

 A varied body of work

 Pekka Sassi has been considered one of the most notable Finnish creators of experimental film and media art of his generation.

-He has been characterised as "a wide-ranging, yet uncompromising artist".
+Pekka Sassi has been described as being "a wide-ranging, yet uncompromising artist".
 His working method involves traits of collage or bricolage.
 He constantly produces music and collects all kinds of images and sounds, integrating self-produced material and found footage to create sound pieces and audio installations or videos that combine sound with moving image.
 For him, "sound is half of the film/video or maybe even more."
 He limits the amount of image material and tries to use just the basic effects: cut, dissolve, brightness, contrast.
 Structurally, Sassi's works are "simple and vibrant"."When examined separately, the structure of the video track and sound is often very simple.
-But glued together by Sassi, these elements generate a magic, cathartic experience in the viewer – as if rock lyrics found just the right melody."
+But glued together by Sassi, these elements generate a magic, cathartic experience in the viewer – as if rock lyrics found just the right melody."Pekka Sassi’s works range from short films that tell a story to strictly abstract pieces.
+According to him the two facets of his work – the story, the narrative and the non-story, the abstraction – act as a counterbalance to each other.